yakkomajuri/yakkomajuri.github.io/pages/blog/language-efficiency.md

 **The Chinese Language Group**

 This was a surprising one to me.
-Simplified Chinese was unexpectedly more efficient than Traditional Chinese, but both were beaten out by Cantonese (which also uses traditional characters).
+Simplified Chinese was expectedly more efficient than Traditional Chinese, but both were beaten out by Cantonese (which also uses traditional characters).

 Also, if you ever wanted to put a number to the complexity of Chinese characters, they are around 3x more "complex" (pixels/char ratio) than the average of the dataset.